cybercongress/cybercongress/site/content/post/game-of-links.md

 author: savetheales
 ---

-**Rules, Provision, Description and Participation**
+## Updates

-*Disclaimer:* On the 05/05/2020, following the initial take-off, we submitted a [governance proposal](https://cyber.page/governance/5) for a new takeoff and a distribution change.
+On the 05.05.2020, following the initial take-off, we submitted a [governance proposal](https://cyber.page/governance/5) for a new takeoff and a distribution change.
 The new distribution is beneficial to both the current stakeholders and future participants.

 On the 24.02.2020, following a blocking error with bandwidth limiting bug, we have [realesed a post](https://cybercongress.ai/euler-6-migration/), describing the migration from `euler-5` --> `euler-6` and the need to activate the crisis protocol for the Game of Links (GoL).
 The instruments we had did not allow us to resolve the problem on-chain, but since then the bug has been fixed in the new version of go-cyber.
 Players that will join the network from `euler-6` are not required to take any actions.
 Players that participated in the game from `euler-5` will note affected if they re-link their links according to the state migration protocol.

 Welcome to the Game of Links!